KotaHemanthUC/awesome-behavioral-interviews/README.md

     </li>
 </ul>
 </details>

 <details>
-<summary><b>Describe a time when you went above and beyond the requirements for a project.</b></summary>
+<summary><b> Describe a time when you went above and beyond the requirements for a project. </b></summary>
+<summary><b> Tell me about a time when you took on something significant outside your area of responsibility.
+Why was it important?
+What was the outcome? </b></summary>
 <ul>
     <li>
-        <b>Situation: </b>While working as a software developer at a tech startup, I was part of a team developing a new mobile application.
-The project had a tight deadline and was crucial for the company's growth strategy.
+        <b>Situation: </b>While working as a software developer at Marlin Protocol startup, I was part of a team developing a new wallet mobile application.
+The project had a tight deadline and was foundational to expand company's userbase.
     </li>
     <li>
         <b>Task: </b>My initial responsibility was to develop several features of the app within the set timeline.
 However, I recognized an opportunity to not only meet but exceed the project requirements by enhancing the user experience and performance of the application.